 - Brown is an unabashed troublemaker, but in the Snow Queen Quest, when he sees the Ironic Hell inflicted on Toro and Devil Boy, he's utterly disgusted and claims he draws the line on pranks, one of the few moments that he's really serious in his words, and not just bragging.

 - Well, he is of the Justice Arcana.
 Also note that the Tower guardian, Nemesis, is frequently associated with this arcana, as anyone playing two games later will remember.

 - Goggles Do Nothing: He never wears his goggles at any point in the game or manga.

 - Hurricane of Puns: Brown is well known for his love of puns.

-- Inferiority Superiority Complex: His used of puns and making jokes are to simply a cry for attention.
+- Inferiority Superiority Complex: His use of puns and making jokes is simply a cry for attention.

 - I Just Want to Be Special: All in all, what Brown desires is to become someone popular so that he would not have to be the Butt-Monkey.

 - Miles Gloriosus: Good lord, Brown.
 He claims to be the leader even if he's the last person to join, but as soon as a boss fight starts coming up or things get bad, he's the first one to suggest getting the hell out of there, and he's got no shame about being a total chicken. ...Until it's all over.
 Then he's the hero who killed it and things repeat from there.
 He does however explicitly say later on that he's tired of lying and running away all the time.

 - Mutually Exclusive Party Members: He can never be in the party at the same time as Reiji, who takes up the same party slot he does on the SEBEC route and is completely unavailable on the Snow Queen route.